 As shipping traffic increased, so did the tower’s height, stretching to 26 feet.
 Improvements were made and on November 8, 1866, the tower with a storehouse featured stairs leading to the light room and keeper’s sleeping room with a lamp on top, which burned kerosene.

-Pioneer Mill Co. sugar plantation owners, James Campbell and Harry Turton, leased the storehouse each year until 1871 when the lease was secured by Colonel L.S.
+Pioneer Mill Co. sugar plantation owners, James Campbell and Harry Turton, leased the tower’s storehouse each year until 1871 when the lease was secured by Colonel L.S.
 Spalding and the West Maui Sugar Association.
 When Hawai‘i was annexed by the United States, the harbormaster assumed responsibility for the lighthouse, and the structure remained in place during political transitions from provisional government to the republic.

-In 1996, Lahaina Restoration Foundation signed a 30-year lease agreement with the U.S. Coast Guard and assumed responsibility for maintenance of the site.
+Lahaina Restoration Foundation signed a 30-year lease agreement with the U.S. Coast Guard and assumed responsibility for maintenance of the site.

 “Anythin’ for a quiet life, as the man said when he took the situation at the lighthouse.”

 “The lighthouse and the lightship appeal to the interests and better instinct of man because they are symbolic of never ceasing watchfulness, of steadfast endurance in every exposure, of widespread helpfulness.”